 Office of Procurement and Property Management, USDA.
 Designation of Product Categories for Federal Procurement 84 FR 32015 (July 2019)

 Disclaimer: This video is hosted in a third-party site and may contain advertising.

-Beta Analytic is not affiliated with ASTM, SEI or the USDA.
+Beta Analytic is not affiliated with ASTM or the USDA.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
 For pricing and turnaround time inquiries, please contact the lab.

 This entry was posted on Wednesday, July 17th, 2019 and is filed under Biobased Products, USDA Biopreferred Program .